sinak/sinak.github.com/_posts/2014-02-12-thoughts-about-tdwfb.md

 > “To mark all organizing a success or failure by measuring it against the single biggest online activist moment ever is ridiculous.”

 But it's also important to note that [Internet Censorship Day](http://americancensorship.org/) preceded SOPA.
 ICD happened a full two months earlier than SOPA, and was much smaller than the SOPA blackout.
-Larger tech companies didn't take part then either.

 While we branded yesterday as "the day," this is by no means the end.
 It's one in a series of actions and a continuation of projects like Stop Watching Us.
 The actual votes on bills like the USA Freedom Act and FISA Improvements Act are yet to come.